metamn/inu-v2-a/README.md

 ## Gotchas

 - Storybook is an enormous help to clean up code and design errors introduced when coding fast an idea.
+(Ie. in theme.js icons inside color declarations)
+- Styleguide refactors components originally made for a single usage (Category) to a much broader usage (MenuItem)